-Which Blade?
+Which Blades?

 Grasses and lawn conditions vary greatly, so Harmony II models can use various combinations of standard and accessory blades.
-Use this blade application guide to help determine which blade(s) are best suited for your lawn.
-For more information about blades, see page 60.
-Always use an upper and lower blade on HRR and HRZ models.
+Use this blade application guide to help determine which blades are best suited for your lawn.
+For more information about blades, see page 55.

+Always use an upper and lower blade.